atsaotsao/my-website/content/principles.md

 I played musical instruments for more than half of my life, have been to plenty of art classes growing up.
 Yet, I couldn't really embrace my creativity's true textures and colors until I turned 30.
 It always pains me to realized how long I've neglected the powers of  creativity, and I've met so many others who feel similarly.
 And it's not entirely our fault because that's the prevailing message a lot of us received our entire lives, all the way into adulthood.
 That creativity is a hobby, a distraction, or even at best a bullet point on a resume if you can spin it in an interview.
 This painful disconnection to our inner child and the creativity that comes with it is at the root of so much unfulfillment in our personal and professional lives.

 The practice is retracing our steps to that inner voice, intuition, and ember, even if it sometimes feels impractical or irrational.
 It's about coloring outside the scripts, boxes, and fences we were handed.
 It's about playing, dancing, and rebelling in ways we can finally give ourselves permission to.
 And ultimately. daring to treat our lives as ever-winding, ever-evolving art.
-To embrace creativity is to slowly remember that we, too, are part of and conduits of the source of all things beautiful, loving, and abundant.
+To embrace creativity is to slowly remember that we, too, are part of and conduits of the source.

 ### listen to earth and the body